chaseleantj/58-NN-Approximation--FYP-/README.md

 A single hidden layer NN with 32 nodes was trained with learning rate 0.01 using SGD on 100 data points and 100 epochs.

 When the weights are initialized correctly, the cosine activated NN outperforms the ReLU activated NN on fitting a variety of target functions.
-The example for $x\sin{4\pi x}$ is shown below.
+The example for target function $f(x)=x\sin{4\pi x}$ is shown below.

 <img src="fig/relu_regression.jpg" width=600px>